tdalife/murit/README.md

 {[0,2] (5), [1,3] (5), [2,3] (5), [0,1] (4)}
 {[0,2] (5), [1,3] (5), [2,3] (5), [0,1] (4)}
 ```
-Indeed we find that there is a homology class in dimension one, which is born at filtration value `[1,2,1]`, i.e. once the fourth point has been observed.
+As expected, we find that there is a homology class in dimension one, which is born at filtration value `[1,2,1]`, i.e. once the fourth point has been observed.
 The homology class dies at filtration value `[2,2,1]`, which is when the diagonals are added to the Vietoris-Rips complex.

-_Note: By using the `--ripser` flag, the result is automatically converted back to filtration values._
+_Note: By using the `--ripser` flag, the result is automatically converted back to the filtration values._

 ## Citing

-Maximilian Neumann, Michael Bleher, Lukas Hahn, Samuel Braun,
-Holger Obermaier, Mehmet Soysal, René Caspart, and Andreas Ott (2022).
+Maximilian Neumann, Michael Bleher, Lukas Hahn, Samuel Braun, Holger Obermaier, Mehmet Soysal, René Caspart, und Andreas Ott. „MuRiT: Efficient Computation of Pathwise Persistence Barcodes in Multi-Filtered Flag Complexes via Vietoris-Rips Transformations“. arXiv, 7.
+Juli 2022. https://doi.org/10.48550/arXiv.2207.03394.
-"MuRiT: efficient computation of the multiparameter
-persistent homology of multifltered fag complexes via
-Vietoris-Rips transformations". *(to appear)*